Ziggeo/ziggeo-wordpress-plugin/readme.txt

 = 2.9 =
 * Fix: In some scenarios the comments would get broken video player code.
 Now this has been fixed.
+* Improvement: Added SDK pages to the plugin (requires you to download the SDK manually - for security reasons)

 == Changelog ==